UBC Wiki Instructor Guide

 Tips

-• Keep in mind that everything on UBC Wiki is accessible by the public.
-But anyone can change their username for added privacy.
-To change your UBC Wiki username, contact us in the LT Hub.
+- Keep in mind that everything on UBC Wiki is accessible by the public.
+For added privacy, you can change your UBC Wiki username.
+Please contact us in the LT Hub for support.

 How do I use UBC Wiki?